softwarelight/ZhijianJiang/README.md

 ---
 layout: post
+author: Zhijian Jiang <478293070@qq.com>
 ---
 # ZhijianJiang.github.io
-The personal site of Zhijian Jiang.
+It is the personal site of Zhijian Jiang.

-## Purpose
+## Motivation
 * To share about myself
 * To help my dear friends
+* To conclude something interesting or meaningful

+## File Layout
+TODO

 ## URLs
 * http://jiangzhijian.com